daattali/beautiful-jekyll/_drafts/host-randomly-not-responding-but-replies-to-ping.md

 ---
 In the series of weird and annoying technical issues that I seem to be blessed with, today I bring you one that falls in the category I despise the most, random disconnects.

+TL,DR: Random ESXi disconnects after NIC replacement.
+The fix was to remove and recreate the management vmkernel (also did vMotion just in case).

 In short, we removed some 1Gbps cards and added 10Gbps cards to make the cluster homogeneous.
 The management and VMotion vmkernels were tied to these uplinks.
 After we did the work on the hardware I reordered the portgroup and uplinks correctly so it matches the newer hosts.
 Then I quickly realised that the hosts were randomly losing pings and when I rebooted a host I had to restart the management network (not normal at all).

+I updated the driver and firmware of the NIC but it wasn't that.

 I had a look at vodb.log on the host and found the following records:

-> 2020-04-30T07:25:58.464Z: \[netCorrelator\] 842494443us: \[vob.net.pg.uplink.transition.down\] Uplink: vmnic6 is down.
+> **2020-04-30T07:25:58.464Z: \[netCorrelator\] 842494443us: \[vob.net.pg.uplink.transition.down\] Uplink: vmnic6 is down.
 Affected portgroup: Management Network.
 1 uplinks up.
-Failed criteria: 128
+Failed criteria: 128**
 >
 > 2020-04-30T07:25:58.464Z: \[netCorrelator\] 842494494us: \[vob.net.vmnic.linkstate.down\] vmnic vmnic6 linkstate down
 >